OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-05.md

 ## Luke 5:32

-I have not come to call the righteous, but sinners to repentance.”
+I have come, not to call the righteous, but to call sinners to repent.”

 ---